hmcts/goldenpath-platops/README.md

 - Create a new Azure DevOps project under the [Platform Operations](https://dev.azure.com/hmcts/PlatformOperations) organisation
   You can follow these recommended [blogs](link) for more information
 - Link your Git repo to Azure so that subsequent commits trigger a build
-- Set up backend state file
+- Set up backend state file for your project